 It can be difficult to know if organic chicken really is any different from the cheapest on offer and, crucially, if it’s worth the extra price.
-Many of us are willing to spend upwards of £15 on the occasional Sunday roast for one in a pub, £22 including a nice glass of wine.
-But when it comes to buying chicken in a supermarket we can’t help but question what’s the difference?
+Many of us spend upwards of £15 on the occasional Sunday roast for one in a pub, £22 including a nice glass of wine.
+But when it comes to buying chicken in a supermarket we can’t help but question, ‘what’s the difference?’

-We eat a staggering 900 million chickens a year in the UK
+We eat a staggering one billion broiler chickens a year in the UK

-Unsurprising many people who are searching for quality and value opt for the middle-ground.
+Unsurprisingly, many people who are searching for quality and value opt for the middle ground.

-But, what these people don’t know is while there’s a huge gulf between intensively farmed and organic chickens; there’s less of a difference between intensively farmed chicken and “technically” free-range chicken.
+But, what many people don’t know is that while there’s a huge gulf between intensively farmed and organic chickens, there’s less of a difference between intensively farmed chicken and “technically” free-range chicken.

 There’s also less of a difference between organic chicken and “genuinely” free-range chickens that are also reared to very high-welfare standards but not given organic feed.